 After talking with him, I found he owned the home, and his name was on the deed.
 I told him he could either:

 - call a locksmith to help him get into the home or

 - he could let himself in even if he had to take a brick and break a window

 The husband was concerned with his wife calling the police on him.
 I told the man even she does; it's not against the law to break into your own home.

 Bring a Witness / Or Record Everything on Your Phone

-If she calls the police, I told him not worry about it.
+If she calls the police, I tell him not to worry about it.
 Remain calm and tell the police what was going on.
-If the man wanted to be cautious, it wouldn’t hurt to have a friend come with him who could witness everything.
+If the man wanted to be cautious, it wouldn't hurt to have a friend come with him to witness everything.

 This made things a little more challenging because she probably would not get any help from the apartment manager for helping her get into the apartment.
 I suggested calling the police to at least come out because

 - they may be able to help her get into the apartment by talking to her husband

 - or failing that may be able to help her get her things.